 Damages for breach of competition rules

 To date, only a limited number of cases on damages for breach of competition law have been heard by the Danish courts, and most of these cases concern damages as a consequence of anticompetitive agreements.
 Moreover, all cases concern damages for infringements before the new Danish Act on implementation of the Damages Directive (EU Directive 2014/104) entered into force.
 Consequently, case law gives no guidance on how the new damages claim regime works.

 The difficulties of determining the loss were at issue in a 2006 case about an electricity cartel.
 The municipality of Copenhagen claimed to have suffered a loss as a consequence of a bid-rigging cartel for electricity works.
 The City Court of Gentofte agreed with the municipality that the standard of proof should be mitigated with regard to the loss.
 Although the competition authorities had stated in press releases that the excess amounted to 20 per cent (320,000 kroner), the City Court found that the counterfactual situation without a cartel would most likely have resulted in a price which was only 50,000 kroner lower (3 per cent).

-However, although the standard of proof may be mitigated, the plaintiff will need to prove an actual loss.
 In a case from 2008, Skandinavisk Motor Co, which produced spare parts for cars, had been found to have abused its dominant position by giving loyalty rebates on the market for Skoda spare parts.
-One of its competitors, TW Autodele, claimed damages based on a discretionary assessment of its own market share and the defendant’s market share in absence of the abuse.
-The City Court of Glostrup found that the TW Autodele’s loss was not substantiated with any actual data or calculations; there was no solid evidence suggesting that TW Autodele’s market share, in the absence of the abuse, would have increased proportionately, and the case against Skandinavisk Motor Co was dismissed.
+One of its competitors, TW Autodele, claimed damages based on a discretionary assessment of its own market share and the defendant's market share in absence of the abuse.
+The City Court of Glostrup found that the TW Autodele's loss was not substantiated with any actual data or calculations; there was no solid evidence suggesting that TW Autodele's market share, in the absence of the abuse, would have increased proportionately, and the case against Skandinavisk Motor Co was dismissed.

 A recent judgment rendered by the Maritime and Commercial Court on 15 January 2015 was about whether Cheminova A/S, a company primarily producing crop protection products, had suffered a loss for which Akzo Nobel Functional Chemicals BV and Akzo Nobel Base Chemicals AB were liable owing to their participation in a price and market cartel on the market for MCAA.
 Cheminova had bought the MCAA-mixture, Azonol, from the Akzo Nobel-companies for many years.